Senior Liaison, Ohio Innovation Exchange, Ohio Department of Higher Education

 Zach Chandler works on technology strategy, service design, and agile project management for the Office of the Vice Provost and Dean of Research at Stanford University, serving as liaison with key IT partners across the institution and external vendors in support of research excellence and reducing faculty administrative burden.

-Physics, and Associate Vice Provost for Faculty Development and STEMM, Florida International University
+Professor of Physics, and Associate Vice Provost for Faculty Development and STEMM, Florida International University

 Yesim Darici has performed many important leadership, teaching, and service roles throughout her 32-year career at FIU.
 Darici is an educator, scientist, activist, and a trailblazer whose achievements have been recognized and awarded globally, nationally, and locally at FIU.
 Her awards and recognitions include the In the Company of Women Outstanding Women in Science and Technology Award, FIU President's Access and Equity Award, Florida International University Foundation Excellence in Teaching Award, and Florida State University System Teaching Incentive Program Award, with many exposures in national and global media and associations.